-When using the cleaning jag,keep in mind that patch size and thickness are important.
-Start with a patch that is approximately $2 \ 1/2$ " square (or in diameter).
+When using the cleaning jag, patch size and thickness are important.
+Start with a patch that is approximately 2 1/2" square (or in diameter).
 Position it over the jag as pictured in the illustration and try it in the bore of the firearm (wet patches will enter more easily than dry ones).
 If it seems to be too tight - don't force it.
 If your trial patch proves to be too tight, use a smaller size patch and/or thinner material.